Nothing puts a damper on a day at Epcot like rain, especially if you’re looking forward to watching the Epcot Forever

 Disney World is a well-oiled machine when it comes to executing their plans, but mother nature sometimes likes to make it difficult.
 While Central Florida weather makes for plenty of perfect vacations, rain and thunderstorms are always a possibility.
 A spring or summer visit is very likely to include at least a small amount of rain and Epcot guests will find themselves outdoors and exposed to the elements for the majority of their visit.

 The Epcot Forever nighttime spectacular recently replaced HarmonioUS, and is back by popular demand.
 It’s popular enough that guests can regularly be seen lining the walkways an hour and a half before the show starts, trying their best to get a prime spot for viewing.
 That popularity means that bad weather is particularly unwelcome during the time scheduled for fireworks.

 Rain isn’t usually a problem for the fireworks show, but lightning is a different story.

 Fireworks don’t have much problem lighting and detonating in wet weather.
-And even though it’s unpleasant to stand around in the pouring rain, it’s pretty safe if the rain is the only thing you have to worry about.
+And even though it can be unpleasant to stand around in the pouring rain, it’s pretty safe if the rain is the only thing you have to worry about.
 If lightning accompanies the rain, you have a very different situation.
 Gathering crowds of people outdoors during a thunderstorm can be very dangerous.

 However unlikely it is for a person to be struck by lightning, it’s a risk that isn’t worth taking when you have large numbers gathered outside.